Skip to main content

 Scene objects

-• PromptScene values such as {scene}, {scene.previous}, and {scene.next} render as a <scene> XML tag with beat-free text.
+• PromptScene values such as {scene}, {scene.previous}, and {scene.next} render as a <scene> XML tag with AI-visible, beat-free text.

 Chapter and act objects